Building Stronger Australian Families

 Read the Building Stronger Australian Families Forum: Work, time and family report here (24 March 2017)

 A policy forum for Australian Government officials and community sector organisations was held in Canberra on 11 April 2016.
-The forum was led by Professor Alan Hayes AM, Distinguished Professor in Family Studies, Director, Family Action Centre, Faculty of Health and Medicine, University of Newcastle and Dr Lyndall Strazdins, Associate Professor and ARC Future Fellow, National Centre of Epidemiology and Population Health, Australian National University.
+The forum was led by Professor Alan Hayes AM, Distinguished Professor in Family Studies, Director, Family Action Centre, Faculty of Health and Medicine, University of Newcastle and Dr Lyndall Strazdins, Professor and ARC Future Fellow, National Centre of Epidemiology and Population Health, Australian National University.

 Read the presentations from Professor Hayes and Dr Strazdins here.